christopher-demarco/org/README.md

+No part of this repository may be distributed or reproduced without the author's express  written permission.

-copyright (c) 2016 christopher demarco . all rights reserved
+Copyright (c) 2016 Christopher DeMarco <cdemarco@gmail.com>.
+All rights reserved.